hazelcast/hazelcast-reference-manual/src/JClouds.md

 #### Configuring IAM Roles for AWS

 IAM roles are used to make secure requests from your clients.
 You can provide the name of your IAM role that you created previously on your AWS console to the jclouds configuration.
-IAM roles only work in AWS and when a role name is provided, the other credentials properties should be empty.
+IAM roles only work in AWS and when a role name is provided, the other credentials' properties should be empty.

 ```xml
  ...